 Pre-established equivalencies can be searched and viewed on the University of Arizona's Transfer Credit Guide.
 If a course does not appear in this guide students will need to submit a course equivalency request to the Office of Transfer Credit & Articulation.

-- Tier I Individuals and Societies (2 courses at 3 credits each)
+- Building Connections (3 courses at 3 credits each)

-- Tier II Humanities (1 course at 3 credits)
+- Exploring Perspectives Humanist (1 course at 3 credits)

 The University of Arizona has additional degree requirements for General Education for Bachelor of Science candidates.
 Please refer to the UA Academic Catalog for specific details.